EaW-Team/equestria_dev/common/doctrines/tracks/_documentation.md

     name = DOCTRINE_TRACK_INFANTRY   # Bindable loc

     mastery = {
-        multiplier = 0.5 # Scales how much XP is converted to mastery sub_units = { # Which subunits contribute to mastery gain?
+        multiplier = 2.0 # Multiplies manpower contribution to mastery gain (in this case, 2 times less manpower is needed to gain the same amount of mastery) sub_units = { # Which subunits contribute to mastery gain?
             # Any specific subunits could go here, but probably best left for subdoctrine overrides
         }